Despicable Me Minion Mayhem: History

 On June 20, 2016, Universal Studios Japan announced that they would open the Despicable Me Minion Mayhem attraction, replacing the Back to the Future: The Ride attraction in 2017.
 The previous attraction had closed on May 31, 2016.
 The ride film was reanimated in higher quality and with a higher aspect ratio through a fisheye lens to accommodate the IMAX dome screens from the previous ride.
 The most recent version of the ride opened in Universal Studios Japan on April 21, 2017 in the then-new Minion Park area.
 This ride boasts more content than the others, with a third pre-show video, a more immersive ride experience, and a wider field of view.

-In April 2019, Resorts World Sentosa announced that the Despicable Me Minion Mayhem attraction, along with a few other attractions for Minion Land and the Mario-themed Super Nintendo World, would be brought to Universal Studios Singapore, replacing the Madagascar: A Crate Adventure attraction, along with the majority of the park's Madagascar area.
+In April 2019, Resorts World Sentosa announced that the Despicable Me Minion Mayhem attraction would be brought to Universal Studios Singapore, replacing the Madagascar: A Crate Adventure attraction, along with the majority of the park's Madagascar area.
 The ride, alongside Minion Land, was originally scheduled to open in 2022, but was delayed due to the previous ride and majority of the Madagascar area eventually closed on March 27, 2022.
-The Despicable Me Minion Mayhem attraction and Minion Land open on February 14, 2025.
+Singapore's version of the Despicable Me Minion Mayhem attraction and Minion Land opened on February 14, 2025.

 In May 2019, Universal Parks announced that they have discontinued 3D at the Hollywood location, removing the need for 3D glasses and converting the ride film to 2D.
 The preshow had also been modified, removing all references to the 3D safety goggles.
 A few months later on July 18, 2019, Universal Parks announced that the Orlando version would follow suit and convert from 3-D to 2-D. In regards to the change, Universal has stated that they "consistently evaluate and refine our guest experiences", and "are excited for guests to experience Despicable Me Minion Mayhem this way".